Jefflov/Past-project/README.md

-# Past-project
+# Object-valuation
-This repository stores some projects Jeff did in the past.
+This .ipynb file is a course project in Summer 2022